 - This is important as a timely diagnosis enables people living with dementia, their carers and their support network to plan accordingly and work together to improve health and care outcomes.

-The Council Plan [PDF, 1Mb] has a priority to keep people safe and well, this includes providing support to people with dementia and their carers.
-A refreshed dementia strategy is currently being developed by a Dementia Strategy Steering group, led by North Lincolnshire Clinical Commissioning Group.
+The Council Plan has a priority to keep people safe and well, this includes providing support to people with dementia and their carers.
+A refreshed dementia strategy is currently being developed by a Dementia Strategy Steering group, led by North Lincolnshire Health and Care Partnership.

 The strategy will set the direction to fulfil the commissioning intent in the Strategic Commissioning Plan [PDF, 1Mb] to provide; appropriate support for people who have dementia and alternative solutions to live well at home.
 Implementing the dementia strategy is linked to and contributes to the commissioning intent to develop and implement Carer’s Strategy.